Sherwood Park Titans

 The Sherwood Park Titans have a major box lacrosse club and a minor box lacrosse club.
 The major box lacrosse team which plays in the Rocky Mountain Lacrosse League.
 The Titans majors were granted an expansion franchise in the winter of 2003 for the 2004 season.

-The Sherwood Park Titans minor box lacrosse club is one of the oldest clubs in the GELC.ab.ca.
-Minor Box Lacrosse League for male and female players age 5-16 yrs living in Sherwood Park and rural Strathcona County.www.sherwoodparktitans.ca They were established in 1986 as an association and have been running a yearly season ever since.
+The Sherwood Park Titans minor box lacrosse club is one of the oldest clubs in the Greater Edmonton Lacrosse Council.
+Minor Box Lacrosse League for male and female players age 5-16 yrs living in Sherwood Park and rural Strathcona County.
+They were established in 1986 as an association and have been running a yearly season ever since.
 They host the Titans classic tournament every year in early June.
 One of the longest standing minor box lacrosse tournaments in western Canada.

 The Titans Majors have experienced success from the start in 2004.
 The previous two seasons, the Titans were dominant in the Tier 2 league as they compiled a total of 32 wins, 2 losses and 1 tie.
 They also captured the Tier 2 Provincial championship in 2002 as well as 2003.
 The Titans hired Paul Rai as their first ever head coach.